EPiCs-group/epic-mace/README.md

 # MACE: MetAl Complexes Embedding

 MACE is an open source toolkit for the automated screening and discovery of octahedral and square-planar mononuclear complexes.
 MACE is developed by the [Evgeny Pidko Group](https://www.tudelft.nl/en/faculty-of-applied-sciences/about-faculty/departments/chemical-engineering/principal-scientists/evgeny-pidko/evgeny-pidko-group) in the [Department of Chemical Engineering](http://web.mit.edu/cheme/) at [TU Delft](https://www.tudelft.nl/en/).
-The software can generate all possible configurations for square-planar and octahedral metal complexes and atomic 3D coordinates suitable for quantum-chemical computations.
+The software generates all possible configurations for square-planar and octahedral metal complexes and atomic 3D coordinates suitable for quantum-chemical computations.
 It supports ligands of high complexity and can be used for the development of a massive computational pipelines aimed at solving problems of homogenious catalysis.

 ### Installation